NazmiCE/HeatAndMassTermProject/README.md

 Middle East Technical University ChE 327 Heat and Mass Transfer Operations Term Project

-GROUP MEMBERS\n
+GROUP MEMBERS

-Muhammed Saad \n
+Muhammed Saad

-Abdullah Burkan Bereketoğlu\n
+Abdullah Burkan Bereketoğlu

-Nazmi Eren Varilci\n
+Nazmi Eren Varilci

 The goal is to design a heat exchanger that reduces the temperature of acetic acid water solution from 100 degree celsius to 50 degree celsius